UlyssesZh/UlyssesZh.github.io/_posts/2022-12-25-combo-probability.md

 \right).
 \end{align*}$$

-Substitute these results into Equation \ref{eq: main Delta gs}, and we have
+Substitute these results into Equation [@eq:eq-main-Delta-gs], and we have

 $$\begin{split}
 &\phantom{=~}\sum_{s=1}^q